sajit/pomemop/README.md

 ## An example project on how to build a maven based style guide and then publish it as a webjar.

 ## Please refer to <a href="//www.webjars.org/documentation" target="_blank">Webjar documentation</a>
-on how to use webjars in a project
+on how to use webjars in a project.

 Typical workflow
 ----------------